Radeon update adds AMD Link remote-gaming app to PC

 AMD is launching a big update for its Radeon Adrenaline software suite that improves remote gaming and some accessibility settings.
 This is the software that comes with Radeon video cards, and it enables gamers to get the most out of their hardware.

-“Providing powerful hardware is only half of the equation to deliver the extraordinary, world-class AAA, esports and multiplayer experiences gamers have come to expect,” AMD gaming solutions chief Frank Azor said.
+“Providing powerful hardware is only half of the equation to deliver the extraordinary, world-class triple-A esports and multiplayer experiences gamers have come to expect,” AMD gaming solutions chief Frank Azor said.
 “With the new AMD Radeon Software release, our goal was to allow gamers to unlock the full potential of their AMD gaming systems, enabling them to fully immerse themselves in beautiful, hyper-realistic worlds, easily share their latest battles and victories, find new ways to game with friends and customize their gaming experience as they see fit.”

 AMD Link 4.0 is one of the standout additions to the Radeon software.
 This is the company’s remote-gaming tool that previously enabled gamers to stream their PC games to mobile devices.
 Now, AMD is releasing a version of AMD Link for Windows.
 This enables you to stream games from one PC to another.